Additional Information you need to know when purchasing a puppy from LoEll’s Standard Poodles:

 *FULL REGISTRATION IS NOT AVAILABLE FOR ANY 2021 LITTERS*

 Full registration prices are subject to change.
 Please email me with what you’re looking for and we can discuss further!
 Full registration is rarely given and to select, approved homes.

-We take pictures every single weekend (Friday, Saturday, or Sunday).
+We take pictures as newborns, 2, 4, 6, and 8 weeks of age.
+We have found this schedule to be easiest in our busy lives.
 We strive to be very active with our puppies and always want buyers to be updated on their new baby!

 The puppies are all played with daily from the day they are born until the day they leave us.
 They are raised with a 5 year old little girl that is constantly with the pups.
 We start noise desensitizing at 2 weeks old and continue desensitizing until the puppies leave (once-twice a week until leaving).
 We also start grooming at 2 weeks old and groom/bathe them once a week.
 We also expose the puppies to our older dogs (both big and small) and our cats.
 The puppies are raised in our home, so we can always keep an eye on them.
 We do have a big puppy pen set up in our front yard with toys, houses, a pool, etc that the puppies go in (if weather permitting) during the day once old enough.
 We bring them in before dark and they either go in the “puppy room” or are crated with puppy pads to begin potty training.
 We put a lot of time and effort into making our puppies as social as possible

 We give 5- way shots (protects against Canine Distemper, Adenovirus Type 1 & 2, Parainfluenza, and Parvovirus)